You’ve just been in a car accident. Who do you call? What do you say to insurers when they call you?

 - DON’T sign any liability release forms or settlement papers until you know the full extent of the damage.

-You can always count on an experienced attorney from Rutter Mills for guidance in the days, weeks, and months to come.
+You can always count on an experienced Car Accident Lawyer from Rutter Mills for guidance in the days, weeks, and months to come.
 It costs nothing upfront to obtain a free case evaluation and file a lawsuit.
 You only pay a legal fee if we recover a settlement on your behalf.